With Blue-collar skills in high demand, here we’ve shared a few trends to check:

-Computerized equipment skills at worksites can be used to communicate with the home office via email and computerized work orders.
+Can use computerized equipment skills at worksites to communicate with the home office via email and computerized work orders.
 Laptops and computers make it easy for workers to access important information.

-- Innovation and creativity: Blue collar workers no longer have to perform routine physical tasks as they did in manual-labor-heavy industries.
-They have the ability to create value in innovative and new ways.
+- Innovation and Creativity: Blue-collar workers no longer have to perform routine physical tasks as they did in manual-labor-heavy industries.
+They can create value in innovative and new ways.
 They combine human insight and judgment with the ability to use data and analytics in their procedural work.

-- Blue collar workers will see a 26% increase in the number of smart machines that can make routine decisions.
-Blue collar workers should learn machine learning and receive training in artificial intelligence.
+- Blue-Collar Workers will see a 26% increase in the number of smart machines that can make routine decisions.
+Therefore, blue-collar workers should learn machine learning and receive training in artificial intelligence.

 - Robotics/Data Literacy: Smart robots that are powered by algorithms and have automated decision-making quality and can be used for basic operations like measuring, packaging, casting, and inspection.
 Machine-handling techniques will be improved by data literacy, analytical insight, and the ability to work with robots.

 Finding a Blue collar job isn’t the toughest task (if you’re well-qualified), as you’ve got numerous job portals now.
-Most importantly, you should avoid spending money on job portals and find one, which neither charges you nor makes you wait for too long.
+But, most importantly, you should avoid spending money on job portals and find one that neither charges you nor makes you wait too long.

-Try JobGrin, as it’s the king of all Blue collar job portals in India, and you get across the best opportunities for yourself.
-It’s the question of career, so act wisely.
+Try JobGrin, as it’s the King of all Blue-collar job portals in India, and you get across the best opportunities for yourself.
+But, it’s the question of career, so act wisely.